HGARgG-0710/math-expressions.js/README.md

 ## Installation

-Math-expressions.js can be installed using node.js.
+Math-expressions.js can be installed using npm.
 Install math-expressions.js using npm:

     npm install math-expressions.js
 or

     npm i math-expressions.js

 ## Functions